New York Times Crossword Answers, Stats, Observations

 Data from puzzles before Will Shortz became editor are kept separate from modern puzzle stats.

-XWord Info currently has 10,098 pre-Shortz crosswords from
+XWord Info has all 16,083 pre-Shortz crosswords from

 Selected pre-Shortz observations